LOCATION CREOLE LA+TX

 DISTRIBUTION AND EXTENT: Along the Gulf Coastal marshes (MLRA 151) of Louisiana, Texas, and possibly Mississippi.
 The soils of this series are of moderate extent.

-MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Temple, Texas
+SOIL SURVEY REGIONAL OFFICE (SSRO) RESPONSIBLE: AUBURN, ALABAMA

 SERIES ESTABLISHED: Cameron Parish, Louisiana; l983.